William Sample: World War II

-During the Leyte invasion, Rear Admiral Sample "desired a better view of operations" and decided to hitch a ride in a torpedo bomber.
+During the Leyte invasion, Rear Admiral Sample "desired a better view of operations" and decided to hitch a ride in a Grumman TBF Avenger torpedo bomber.
 He lay in the "tunnel gun" position and observed through the window below the tail.
-The plane was hit by antiaircraft.
+The plane was hit by antiaircraft fire.
 Sample was severely cut on the head and shoulders.
 James C. Edinger, ARM3c, USNR, of Foxburg, Pennsylvania), came down from the "blister" where he was manning a .50 in machine gun, and applied first aid.
-Edinger said that it took them more than an hour to return to Marcus Island, during which he kept kicking Sample in the face with his foot to keep the Admiral from passing out.
-Sample was a big man: Edinger was afraid that if they ended up in the water, he would be unable to get him out of the plane.
-Each time Sample would warn Edinger to make sure the .30 in machine gun in the tail was empty.
-He was afraid that when they landed the gun would go off.
-Later, in the state room Sample explained to Edinger that he could see the headlines in the paper, "Admiral lands upon carrier: shoots hole in deck".
-According to the ship's surgeon, Commander Lee,"the excellence of Edinger's treatment helped prevent infection".
-Admiral Sample was awarded the Purple Heart, and at Sample's request, Edinger was promoted to Aviation Radio Man, Second Class.
+Edinger said that they needed more than an hour to return to Marcus Island, during which he kept kicking Sample in the face with his foot to keep the admiral from passing out.
+Sample was a big man; Edinger was afraid that if they ended up in the water, he would be unable to get him out of the plane.
+Each time, Sample would warn Edinger to make sure the .30 in machine gun in the tail was empty.
+He was afraid that when they landed, the gun would go off.
+Later in the state room, Sample explained to Edinger that he could see the headlines in the paper, "Admiral lands upon carrier: shoots hole in deck".
+According to the ship's surgeon, Commander Lee, "the excellence of Edinger's treatment helped prevent infection".
+Admiral Sample was awarded the Purple Heart, and at Sample's request, Edinger was promoted to aviation radio man, second class.